-In 2018, West Virginia’s Climb was introduced, which is an information and outreach campaign with a goal of ensuring that at least 60% of the state’s workforce has a postsecondary certificate or degree by 2030.
+In 2018, West Virginia’s Climb was introduced, which is an information and outreach campaign with the goal of ensuring that at least 60% of the state’s workforce has a postsecondary certificate or degree by 2030.

 Editorial Listing ShortCode:

-While the state already offers competitive schools, generous financial aid packages and plenty of online learning opportunities, it is especially focused on reaching students of all ages to help them recognize the value of higher education and training in long-term careers.
+While the state already offers competitive schools, generous financial aid packages, and plenty of online learning opportunities, it is especially focused on reaching students of all ages to help them recognize the value of higher education and training in long-term careers.

 Overview of Higher Education in West Virginia